 The Department of Religion and Judaic Studies offers courses in religious traditions, theories, and methods in the study of religion, sacred texts, and religion and modern cultures, including courses with a sustainability/environmental focus and an emphasis on civic engagement.
-Students also have opportunities to study religion abroad in the Dickinson Program in India and our two partner programs in Israel.
+Students also have opportunities to study religion abroad at many of Dickinson’s eighteen global programs or its partner programs.

 Courses that explore these areas include those that examine: